cran/shinycssloaders/README.md

 ## Installation

-The package is now available on CRAN (for outputs with variable heights, use the github version instead), however for the latest (and hopefully greatest!) version you can use the `devtools` package to install it from github directly:
+The package is now available on CRAN, however for the latest (and hopefully greatest!) version you can use the `devtools` package to install it from github directly:

 ```
 devtools::install_github('andrewsali/shinycssloaders')
 ```
 ## Demo

-To see how this works in action, you can check my example on [shinyapps.io](https://andrewsali.shinyapps.io/example/) or run the example application from github directly:
+To see how this works in action, you can check my example on [shinyapps.io](https://frontside.shinyapps.io/example/) or - in case my free shinyapps monthly allowance is over - run the example application from github directly:

 ```
-shiny::runGitHub('andrewsali/shinycssloaders',subdir="example")
+shiny::runGitHub('andrewsali/shinycssloaders', subdir = "inst/examples/basic")
 ```

 To see how the spinner works for outputs with undefined height, you can check out [this example](https://frontside.shinyapps.io/table/) or run it from github directly:

 ```
-shiny::runGitHub('andrewsali/shinycssloaders',subdir="example/table")
+shiny::runGitHub('andrewsali/shinycssloaders', subdir = "inst/examples/table")
 ```